do you find the time?

 those soft drinks.
 Ick.)

 Prepare your meals with mis-en-place.
 Even when making a peanut butter-and-jelly

 sandwich, it sure does help to do mis-en-place.
 If you hate cooking,

 you probably never heard of the mis.
 Check it out.
 (If you want

 to keep it easy by microwaving everything or relying on take-out,

 see #3 above.)

-for your novel in your head.
-I use David Allens Getting
+to the ideas for your novel in your head.
+I use David Allens

 of short term memory for more creative work.
 (One day I may set